GEX Explained

 Section 3

-A liquidity shelf is a price zone with significant negative gamma (big red bars).
-This is where market makers have heavy options positioning that requires active hedging.
+A liquidity shelf is a price zone with significant positive gamma (big green bars).
+This is where dealers are long gamma—their hedging activity stabilizes price.

 🧱